mmuratarat/mmuratarat.github.io/_pages/faq.md

 corr(X, Y) = \rho_{X, Y}= \frac{cov(X,Y)}{\sigma_{X}\sigma_{y}}
 $$

+As one can tell easily that correlation is just the covariance normalized.

 The covariance is especially useful when looking at the variance of the sum of two random 'correlated' variates, since

 $$